FAQs

 - Independent schools, academy or multi-academy trusts, faith or free schools that are charities

-Income or Size?: By small, we mean those with income up to £1 million, with priority to those with income up to £0.5 million.
-We will consider applications from larger organisations where they are the best organisation to meet an identified community need.
+We focus on small local charities and community organisations with income up to £1 million, with priority to those with income up to £0.5 million.
+We will consider applications from larger organisations where the donor is supportive or where they are the best organisation to meet an identified community need.
+Check the calls for applications for any income limits.

 Which area do we need to be in?

-Our main area of benefit is Tyne & Wear (Newcastle, Gateshead, North Tyneside, South Tyneside and Sunderland) and Northumberland.
+Our main area of benefit is Tyne & Wear (Newcastle, Gateshead, North Tyneside, South Tyneside and Sunderland) and Northumberland but we have some funds that support organisations across North East England and beyond.
+Check the current calls to see the areas covered by the fund or call us if you’re not sure.

 How much can we apply for?